rse/tokenizr/README.md

   and returns a value) leads to the successful result.
 In case all alternatives failed (all throw an exception), the exception of the most-specific alterative (the one with the largest transaction depth) is re-thrown.
+The `this` in each callback function points to the `Tokenizr` object on which `alternatives` was called.

 - Method: `Tokenizr#error(message: String): Tokenizr.ParsingError`<br/>
-  Returns a new instance of `Tokenizr.ParsingError`, based on the current input character stream position.
+  Returns a new instance of `Tokenizr.ParsingError`, based on the current input character stream position, and with `Tokenizr.ParsingError#message` set to `message`.

 ### Class `Tokenizr.Token`

 This is the class of all returned tokens.

 - Property: `Tokenizr.Token#type: String`<br/>
-  The type of the token.
+  The type of the token as specified on `Tokenizr.ActionContext#accept()`.

 - Property: `Tokenizr.Token#value: any`<br/>
   The value of the token.
-By default this is the same as `Tokenizr.Token#text`, but can be any pre-processed value.
+By default this is the same as `Tokenizr.Token#text`, but can be any pre-processed value as specified on `Tokenizr.ActionContext#accept()`.

 - Property: `Tokenizr.Token#text: String`<br/>
   The corresponding input text of this token.